1 Create a Secure Foundation

 1.4 Create your First Fabrik Form

 Now that we have set up a Joomla 4 website, we are ready to install and learn how to use Fabrik.
-Our goal is to create a form that looks like this:
+Our goal is to create a Contact Us form that looks like this:

 The first step is to download the complete Fabrik package from this page: https://fabrikfriends.com/downloads